SAP-archive/python-metacli/docs/example.rst

     @click.option('--verbose', default = "")
     @click.pass_context
     def dog(ctx, version, verbose) :
-        """Welcome to cat's world"""
+        """Welcome to dog's world"""
         pass

 3. Collect and install all required packages
 --------------

 After adding the new project into base plugin, the package conflicts must be solved.
-So we recommend to use our dependency management to check all required packages.
+So the dependency management tools in MetaCLI is recommended to check all required packages.

 Right now, *dog* is our root.
-So, we need to run dependency management inside *dog*.
-Firstly, run dependency management in the console to collect all packages
+So, the following command needs to be run under the /dog folder.
+We can press enter in prompt to use current path as default for convenient, or we can input the absolute path for the project.

 .. code-block:: shell

     metacli dependency_management

-The default path is current path, so we can just press enter in prompt, MetaCLI will use current path to collect packages and generate requirement.txt.
+MetaCLI will use current path to collect packages and generate requirement.txt.

-(If you want to input by yourself, please use absolute path here.
-For example, here we use ```~/metacli/example/dog```.)

-After deleting conflicts in requirements.txt, you can use pip to install all required packages in one command
+After editing and deleting conflicts in requirements.txt, all the required packages can be installed using:

 .. code-block:: shell